ParallelMaths/parallel/pages/10-12-gravitation-waves.md

 :::

 ::: problem id=2_2 marks=2
-__2.2__ When you smile, will those spacetime ripples travel to distant starts?
+__2.2__ When you smile, will those spacetime ripples travel to distant stars?

 * [x] Yes
 * [ ] No